 "Dais?" he asked incredulously.

-Dais, for the most part, ignored him; but Kayura still wanted his attention.
+Dais, for the most part, ignored him; but Kayura still wanted Strata's attention.

 "Rowen, where's the others?
 What happened?"